-Ensure the combi boiler DHW heating system has been valved off from the system and drained BEFORE attempting to remove the DHW filter.
+Ensure the boiler and CH and DHW heating systems have been drained following the instructions in this manual BEFORE attempting to remove the CH or DHW filters.
 Failure to do so could result in property damage, serious personal injury, or death.